HydroML/HydroML.github.io/_pages/about.md

 Want to collaborate?
 ======
-I keep a list of papers that I find interesting and would like to expand upon in future work in the 'Interesting Papers' tab.
+I keep a list of papers that I find interesting and would like to expand upon in future work in the [Favorite Papers tab](https://hydroml.github.io/FavoritePapers/).
 If you also find any of these papers interesting and would like to collaborate, feel free to send me an email anytime.